-Tal ole 1.1: Difference between Book-keepi ing and Accounting Basic of difference Book-keeping Accounting Transactions Recording of transactions in books of To examine these recorded original entry. transactions in order to find out their accuracy.
+Tab ele 1.1: Difference between Book-keep ing and Accounting Basic of difference Book-keeping Accounting Transactions Recording of transactions in books of original entry.
+To examine these recorded transactions in order to find out their accuracy.
 Posting To make posting in ledger To examine this posting in order to ascertain its accuracy.
 Total and Balance To make total of the amount in journal and accounts of ledger.
 To ascertain balance in all the accounts.
 To prepare trail balance with the help of balances of ledger accounts.
 Income Statement and Balance Sheet Preparation of trading, Profit & loss account and balance sheet is not book-keeping Preparation of trading, profits and loss account and balance sheet is included in it.
-Rectification of errors These are not included in book-keeping These are included in accounting.
+Rectification of These are not included in book-keeping These are included in accountierrors These are included in accounting.
 Special skill and knowledge It does not require any special skill and knowledge as in advanced countries this work is done by machines.
 It requires special skill and knowledge.
-Liability A book-keeper is not liable for accountate of book-keep
+Liability A book-keeper is not liable for accountancy work An accountant is liable for the work of book-keeper.